xdavidwu/laravel-oidc-auth/README.md

 Publish config with artisan command `vender:publish` for provider `LaravelOIDCAuth\OIDCAuthServiceProvider`, and fill it.

 Use `LaravelOIDCAuth\Authenticate` as auth middleware to redirect directly to OIDC login automatically.
-Alternatively, you can get login url by yourself and store state string into session storage `oidc-auth.state`, see that middleware.

 ### `config/auth.php`